-Our client owns a landholding in Great Plumstead, displayed with the blue line on the attached site plan.
-This site comprises 10.93ha, and the entire area was submitted as part of the Call for Sites consultation in 2016.
-However, it is recognised that a large estate development that a landholding of this size could support may not be suitable for the local context of Great Plumstead.
-This representation therefore aims to revise the red line plan for the site to 0.871ha to create a small-scale residential frontage development off Hare Road, while addressing any issues raised by the preliminary assessment of the site in the Housing and Economic Land Availability Assessment (HELAA).
+Initially, our client's entire 10.93ha landholding was submitted as part of the Call for Sites consultation in 2016, and assigned the site reference GNLP0420.
+However, it was recognised that a large estate development that a landholding of this size could support may not be suitable for the local context of Great Plumstead.
+Following this, a further representation was made as part of the Stage A Regulation 18 Consultation in March 2018.
+This representation refined the original Call for Sites submission by reducing the site area to 0.871ha, to demonstrate how a small-scale residential frontage development off Hare Road could be achieved, while addressing any issues raised by the preliminary assessment of the site in the Housing and Economic Land Availability Assessment (HELAA).